NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   copying the same modules and their settings over to another world.

   NOTE: I usually keep this disabled until I need to import or export my world and module settings.
+- [Forien's Custom Fonts](https://foundryvtt.com/packages/forien-custom-fonts/) - Adds Google fonts option to drawings and writings.
+Useful for when players want to be able to draw on things.
+    - Font families --> Berkshire Swash,Marck Script,MedievalSharp,Milonga,Pirata One
 - [Forien's Unidentified Items](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-unidentified-items) - As a GM who frequently uses mysterious/items with abilities that aren't immediately obvious, this module is great in that it gives the GM the ability to "mystify" an item and revert it back to its true form.